MohammedAlmostfa/Laravel-X-academy-intership/Scuirty Task/README.md

 -   upluad attachment to task.
 -   add update delet show all ole and specified role.
 -   add update delet show all ole and specified permission.

--   Add a work team and specify the role of each team member (Manger, tester, developer).
+-   show blocked tasks and latest

-### Manger Attributes
+### User Attributes

 -   log in , log out and refresh .
 -   show his tasks list .